 A Healthy BMI Is a Range, Not a Single Number

 The healthiest zone for most adults spans from about 20 to 25.
-Being in the middle of the normal range is not meaningfully 'better' than being at the edges.
-Focus on habits — eating well, staying active, sleeping enough — rather than chasing a specific number.
+Being in the middle of the normal range is not meaningfully better than being at the edges — a BMI of 21 carries no proven advantage over a BMI of 24.
+Focus on sustainable habits — eating well, staying active, managing stress, sleeping enough — rather than chasing a specific digit.
+A BMI that is stable and accompanied by good metabolic health markers is more meaningful than one that fluctuates as you chase a target.